InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 To accommodate cases where Purpose 1 is governed differently for consent depending on the jurisdiction, a TC String is transparent about the publisher’s operating governance and whether or not Purpose 1 was disclosed to a user.
 The vendor can then use these details to make a determination about whether they have sufficient legal bases for personal data processing in that given context.
 To support this, there are two fields in a TC String: _**PublisherCC**_, which represents the publisher’s country code and a flag for whether any disclosure has been offered on Purpose 1 named _**PurposeOneTreatment**_.
 Details for each field are listed among [the fields used in the TC String](#tc-string-format).

+### What happened to Created and LastUpdated?

+The Created and LastUpdated fields previously corresponded to decisecond timestamps.
+Considering practical guidance from DPAs relating to the the various means that can be employed by data controllers to provide evidence of the consent obtained and its validity and the limited relevance of the Created field for publishers and their CMPs to fulfill the requirements of remaining users of their choices, as appropriate and at least every 13 months, the Created and LastUpdated fields have been updated to have the **same value** corresponding to the **day-level timestamp** of when the TC String was last updated.

 ## Creating a TC String

 The following details provide information on creating, storing, and managing a TC String.